brikis98/yevgeniy-brikman-homepage/_posts/2022-01-06-conscious-business.md

 - Commit to respond: you need more time to decide (e.g., so you can check if you have the resources you need).
 Here, you're committing to respond, but not to the original request.
 Note that this response MUST have a deadline: e.g., "I'll let you know by next Monday."
 - Counteroffer: you offer to fulfill the underlying desire/need, but through some other mechanism.

-Note that, "I‚Äôll try" is NOT a commitment.
+Note that, "I'll try" is NOT a commitment.
 Similarly, "I'll let you know," but without a deadline, is also NOT a commitment.
 If someone responds this way, follow up to get one of the responses above.

 **6d.
 What to do if you can't fulfill a commitment**